Tactitocalon/PowerShade/README.md

 Firefox: Click this link, right-click and select the `Save Page As` option to save the PowerShell script to your computer.

-Chrome: Click this link, right-click and select the `Save Page` option to save the PowerShell script to your computer.
+Chrome: Click this link, right-click and select the `Save As` option to save the PowerShell script to your computer.
 Make sure you use the `.ps1` extension, and not `.txt`.

 ## Usage instructions